FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 [@mooreCulturingMarineCyanobacterium2007] prepared with autoclaved artificial seawater [@bergesEvolutionArtificialSeawater2001].

-Controlled growth experiments were performed using MCMIX-OD or MC1000-OD PSI Multicultivators (Fig \@ref(fig:LabeledMC); PSI, Drásov, Czech Republic).
-Each multicultivator individually controls 8 tubes at a common temperature of 22°C. Each tube containing 70 mL of Pro99 media was inoculated with 10 mL of growing maintenance culture approximately 16 to 22 hours before the start of each growth experiment.
-The tubes containing the cultures were placed in the Multicultivator water bath set at 22°C, sparged with the experimental [O~2~], and kept in the dark for approximately 12 hours until the photoregime of a sinusoidal photoperiod commenced the following morning such that peak PAR occurred at noon each day.
-In a factorial matrix design, each tube was then subject to an individual combination of sinusoidal photoperiod (4, 8, 12, 16 h); reaching a peak PAR (30, 90, 180 µmol photons m^-2^ s^-1^), with defined spectral bandwidth (White LED, 660 nm, 450 nm).
+Controlled growth experiments were then performed using MCMIX-OD or MC1000-OD PSI Multicultivators (Fig \@ref(fig:LabeledMC); PSI, Drásov, Czech Republic).
+Each multicultivator individually controls 8 tubes at a common temperature of 22°C. Each tube containing 70 mL of Pro99 media was inoculated around mid day of the 12 h maintenance photoperiod with 10 mL of growing maintenance preculture, to reach a starting OD680 of approximately 0.020.
+The tubes containing the cultures were then placed in the Multicultivator water bath set at 22°C, sparged with the experimental [O~2~], and kept at low light until late afternoon.
+Cultures were then in the dark for 12 to 16 hr until the photoregime of a sinusoidal photoperiod commenced the following morning, reaching peak PAR at noon each day.
+Cultures thus took approximately 24 h to move gradually from maintenance photoregime to the peak PAR of the experimental photoregime.
+Cultures were grown for  xx to yy days, until they reached stationary phase at OD680 of approximately 0.4 to 0.8 after approximately 5 generations of growth.

+In a factorial matrix design, each tube was subject to an individual combination of sinusoidal photoperiod (4, 8, 12, 16 h); reaching a peak PAR (30, 90, 180 µmol photons m^-2^ s^-1^), with defined spectral bandwidth (White LED, 660 nm, 450 nm).
 [O~2~] levels (2.5 µM, 25 µM, 250 µM) were imposed